-This U.S. public policy research program supports student research projects focused on contemporary issues in U.S. economic or social policy, including but not limited to regulation, inequality, community and regional development, and/or processes and powers of American Government.
-Sentinels Fellows are awarded research funding based primarily upon their written project proposal.
+This U.S. public policy research program supports student research projects focused on contemporary issues in U.S. economic, social, and/or environmental policy, including but not limited to community and regional development, regulation, inequality, and/or processes and powers of the American Government at any level.
+Students are encouraged to propose projects in which they engage in partnership with local community organizations.
+Sentinels Fellows are awarded research funding based primarily on their written project proposal.

 - Examples of Past Sentinels Proposals (PDF)

 - The Administration of Refugee Resettlement in the United States: An Analysis of the Wilson-Fish Alternative Program (Austin Anderson '19)

 - Evaluating the Arts in Berkshire County: A Sentinels Report (Anna DeLoi '18)

 - Improving Transportation Access Among Seniors in Berkshire County: Problems and Potential Solutions (Robert Dulin '19)

 - Food Insecurity and SNAP in the Berkshires: A Portrait (Coly Elhai '19)

 - Reproductive Rights and Access: Massachusetts, New York, and Vermont (Madeleine Elyze '18)

 - Structural Factors for Success in Berkshire County’s Public-Private Juvenile Alternative Sentencing Programs (Nicholas Goldrosen '20)

 - Using Storytelling in the Public School Classroom: The StoryBridge Model -- A New Approach for Bridging Academics and Social and Emotional Learning (Louisa Kania '19)